 Paunesku grew up in Chicago before moving to the San Francisco Bay Area, where he founded PERTS with friends Carissa Romero, Ben Haley, and Chris Macrander.
-He holds a B.A. from the University of Chicago and Ph.D. from Stanford University.
-He lives in Oakland.
+He holds a B.A. from the University of Chicago and a Ph.D. from Stanford University, where his dissertation was supervised by Professors Carol Dweck and Greg Walton.
+He lives in Oakland, California.

 To request a workshop, presentation, or consulting engagement, email email@example.com.
 For inquiries about PERTS, email firstname.lastname@example.org.

 Okonofua, J.A., Paunesku, D., & Walton, G.M.
 (2016).
 A Brief Intervention to Encourage Empathic Discipline Cuts Suspension Rates in Half Among Adolescents.
 Proceedings of the National Academy of Sciences.

 Yeager, D. S., Walton, G. M., Brady, S. T., Akcinar, E. N., Paunesku, D., Keane, L., ... & Gomez, E. M. (2016).
 Teaching a lay theory before college narrows achievement gaps at scale.
 Proceedings of the National Academy of Sciences, 201524360. link

 Claro, S., Paunesku, D., & Dweck, C. S. (2016).
 Growth mindset tempers the effects of poverty on academic achievement.
 Proceedings of the National Academy of Sciences, 201608207. link

 Paunesku, D., Walton, G.M., Romero, C.L., Smith, E.N., Yeager, D.S., & Dweck, C.S.
 (2015).
 Mindset interventions are a scalable treatment for academic underachievement.
 Psychological Science, 26(6), 784-93. link